 Vectorworks Architect is specifically designed for construction engineers.
 It provides BIM functionality, graphical scripting tools, subdivision surface modeling, cloud-based storage, and intelligent objects.

-Architect Magazine even did a feature on this software when it first came out.
-The author, Wendy Lau, notes that the program is a “watershed release.”
+Architect Magazine did a feature on this software when it first came out, and called the program a “watershed release.”

 Vectorworks Architect is visually stunning.
-Their rendered images look lifelike.
+Their rendered images look lifelike, and even reflect imagery on the glass.

 Looking for Construction Management software?
 Check out Capterra's list of the best Construction Management software solutions.